OpenPrinting/openprinting.github.io/docs/foomatic-pipeline-architecture.md

 ## Overview

-This document describes the offline, reproducible machine-learning pipeline that turns the upstream [OpenPrinting/foomatic-db](https://github.com/OpenPrinting/foomatic-db) XML dataset into the static printer directory, printer detail pages, and "similar printers" recommendations served from `openprinting.github.io/foomatic`.
+This document describes the offline, reproducible recommendation pipeline that turns the upstream [OpenPrinting/foomatic-db](https://github.com/OpenPrinting/foomatic-db) XML dataset into the static printer directory, printer detail pages, and "similar printers" recommendations served from `openprinting.github.io/foomatic`.

 The pipeline is designed to: